anthonyh-1199/Letter-Grades-Converter/README.md

 ```
 Please list the grades you wish to convert:
 ```
-2. The user is allowed to input any number of number grades.
+2. The user is allowed to input any amount of *integer* number grades.
 ```
 Please list the grades you wish to convert:
 90